igorrobin14/k_nearest_neighbors/README.md

 https://github.com/nothings/stb/blob/master/stb_image_resize2.h

-Finally, I also want to thank Sparh Gupta, a Kaggler, for providing the flower dataset used here.
+Finally, I also want to thank Sparsh Gupta, a Kaggler, for providing the flower dataset used here.